Arpita-Rajput/Arpita-Rajput/README.md

 # 💫 About Me:
+Pursuing Integrated M.Tech in CSE with a minor in Data Science Aspiring Data Analyst.
-Aspiring Data Analyst | Currently building Machine Learning models and exploring real-world applications.
+Currently building Machine Learning models and exploring real-world applications.
 Passionate about coding, data, and innovation.

 ## 🌐 Socials: